30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: Book your stay at the Burch Street Casitas, within walking distance of downtown historic Taos and featuring rooms filled to the brim with odds and ends of the area's culture and creativity.

 Where to fly: Bozeman Yellowstone International Airport

 This college town, nestled in the mountains of Montana, is surrounded by some of the best hiking trails in the entire country, meaning that any visit would be remiss without a trek through scenic paths like Gallagator Trail and Peets Hill.
-Outside of the trails, a stroll through picturesque Main Street, with its wide array of antiques and one-of-a-kind shops and venues, like the historical Rialto venue, is a must.
+Outside of the trails, a stroll through picturesque Main Street, with its wide array of antiques and one-of-a-kind shops and venues, like the historical Rialto concert hall, is a must.

 Pro tip: After a long day of hiking (or shopping), treat yourself to authentic Korean cuisine via Whistle Pig Korean in downtown Bozeman.

-Mount Bohemia; Mohawk, Michigan
+Mount Bohemia, Michigan

 Where to fly: Houghton County Memorial Airport, or Austin Straubel International Airport

 This ski resort is open year-round and offers some of the most breathtaking views of Michigan.
 During the winter, the resort hosts many diverse activities, including snowcat skiing where the skiers and snowboarders ride in a 20-person cab on the snowcat machine to a remote mountain.
 There's also Voodoo Mountain, which features a vertical drop of close to 700 feet, making it one of the steepest in the Midwest.
 If you're making the trek to Mount Bohemia during the warmer months, though—where it's just as breathtaking as it is in the winter months—don't miss out on the hiking, biking, kayaking, paddle boarding, fishing, and luxurious sauna-lounging that make this resort the ultimate summer destination.